 Environment Agency update

 There are currently 5 Flood Warnings and 11 Flood Alerts in place across Somerset.
-We encourage people to continue to check details daily.
+People are encouraged to continue checking the details daily.
+Catchments and river levels remain very sensitive to rainfall.

-Advice for our communities
+Advice for communities

 Avon and Somerset Police update